Improving Visual Representation Learning through Perceptual Understanding: Experiments

 \textbf{Image reconstruction.} In Table~\ref{tab:table1} we evaluate the reconstruction quality of the decoder stage of our models over the IN1K validation set using the following quantitative measures: L1 error, Peak Signal to Noise Ration (PSNR), Structural Similarity Index (SSIM)~\cite{1292216}, Inception Score (IS)~\cite{NIPS2016_8a3363ab} and Fréchet inception distance (FID)~\cite{10.5555/3295222.3295408}.
 These experiments use the ViT-B variant of the encoder, pre-trained using each of our perceptual losses.

 For each of our methods, we observe a gradual increase in the fidelity of the reconstructed patches on the pixel-level measures (L1, PSNR, SSIM).
 However, what is particularly striking is the consistent boost of $+10\%$ for each method in FID score (with a similar pattern observed for IS).
-These methods are based on computing a higher-level notion of perceptual similarity by comparing intermediary feature maps from a network pre-trained using a supervised objective for real and generated images, and suggests that through the introduction of a perceptual loss term the decoder is learning a more generalisable notion of perceptual similarity.
+These methods compute a higher-level notion of perceptual similarity by comparing intermediary feature maps from a network pre-trained using a supervised objective for real and generated images, and suggests that through the introduction of a perceptual loss term the decoder learns a more generalisable notion of perceptual similarity.
 Examples of reconstructed patches are shown in Figure~\ref{fig:recon_focus}.

 \textbf{Self-attention maps.} To evaluate qualitatively whether the features learnt by our approach properly capture the high-level semantics of the image over low-level details we visualise the attention maps from the final layer of our network, shown in Figure~\ref{fig:attn_maps}.
 Compared to the original MAE formulation, the combination of perceptual and adversarial loss (LS-GAN) leads to sharper focus on the object in the frame despite no supervision being used during training.
 The addition of multi-scale gradients (MSG-GAN) and adaptive discriminator augmentation and perceptual path length regularisation (StyleGANv2-ADA) brings further improvement.